-The IRSSC has been providing technical assistance to a group of Farmers in Maine for over 18 months at no charge and the IRSSC recently was able to secure a large grant from a private donor in Maine; the entire grant will be used to support the Perseco project (this grant will not be used to compensate the IRSSC for past work).
+The IRSSC has been providing technical assistance to a group of Farmers in Maine for over 24 months at no charge and the IRSSC recently was able to secure a large grant from a private donor in Maine.

 Perseco is looking to develop “Local Micro Protein Processing”.
 The farmers have purchased a 22 acre land parcel in LaGrange Maine to build stage one processing.